 - Behavior changes

-- Individual or group therapy that focuses on changing behaviors and facing feelings linked to weight and normal developmental issues
+- Individual, group, or family therapy that focuses on changing behaviors and facing feelings linked to weight and normal developmental issues

 - Support and encouragement for making changes and following recommended treatments

-What are possible complications of obesity in a teen?
+What are possible complications of obesity in a child or teen?

 Obesity can affect your teen’s health in a number of ways.
 These include: